 Do you have to keep Your Spouse on your Health Insurance After Divorce?

-With all the hoopla about healthcare in the news, it seemed timely to discuss this issue and question about whether you still have to keep your spouse on your health insurance after divorce.
+With all the hoopla about healthcare in the news, it seemed timely to discuss this issue and question whether you still have to keep your spouse on your health insurance after divorce.

 I keep getting asked whether a spouse has to keep a former spouse on his/her health insurance after a divorce.
 I think the answer is still “no.”